An Active Security Test and Training Opportunity

-CyanLine has the capability of performing an authorized phishing simulation against to train employees.
-An effective phishing campaign when done properly can make the difference in your employee who clicks on malicious links and opens attachments that will harm your organization.
+CyanLine has the capability of performing an authorized phishing simulation to train employees.
+An effective phishing campaign, when done properly, can make the difference in your employee who clicks on malicious links and opens attachments that will harm your organization.

-Real time phishing simulations have proven to double employee awareness retention rates versus other cyber security training tactics such as classroom lecture.
+Real-time phishing simulations have been proven to double employee awareness retention rates versus other cyber security training tactics, such as classroom lecture.

-A phishing test is often used by security and IT professionals to create a mock scenario that consists of emails and or web pages that are sent to your employers.
-These fake attacks simulate real life engagements that have not only been seen in the wild before, but also replicate the methods in which attackers use them to gain access to your company.
+A phishing test is often used by security and IT professionals to create a mock scenario that consists of emails and/or web pages that are sent to your employees.
+These fake attacks simulate real life engagements that have not only been seen in the wild before, but also replicate the methods attackers use to gain access to your company.
 These simulated attacks help employees understand the different forms of phishing attempts and identify them properly to prevent unauthorized access.

 For IT and Security professionals, a phishing test boosts employee cyber security awareness in a real-life scenario and meaningful way that will have a lasting effect on the employee’s security state of mind.
 Employees walk away with experience and knowledge in the realm of phishing.